Multiple people receiving asylum support in West Lindsey – as numbers jump across UK

 Meanwhile, 1,023 asylum seekers have been resettled across the region through various schemes since 2014.

-The Home Office said it is working on clearing "legacy cases" from before the end of June, which was when the asylum processing system was changed.
+The Home Office said it is working on clearing “legacy cases” from before the end of June, when the asylum processing system was changed.

 Advertisement